Collaboration Networks and Funding

 As of 2022, we have delivered our photoswitchable microtubule inhibitor reagents (PST, SBTub, AzTax famillies) to around 220 research groups around the world for applications in embryonic development, cell biology, and neuroscience.
 The SBTub series is particularly succeeding for animal applications (fish, fly, worm, etc) due to its metabolic robustness and since GFP-imaging does not interfere with its photoisomer patterning.

-We recently started distributing our oxidoreductase imaging probes (RX1 probe for TrxR1, S6 probes for dithiol reductases) to the redox community.
+We recently started distributing our oxidoreductase imaging probes (RX1 probe for TrxR1, S6 probes for dithiol reductases), and our dichalcogenide linker/adapter library, to the redox community.

 These reagents will also be commercially available from 2023.